-With the tech available today you can make your home an office machine with only using a corner of a room.
+With the tech available today you can make your home an office machine by only using a corner of a room.
 Get a nice laptop so you can meet clients in public places like coffee shops and restaurants.
 Your cell phone can work as a good main line but I would suggest getting a phone number from a service like Skype or Zaplee so you can keep it even if you don’t want calls to your cell phone anymore.
-Print out some business cards, handouts, and get started building your empire.
+Print out some business cards, and handouts, and get started building your empire.

-- Use low cost or free marketing
+- Use low-cost or free marketing

 Now more than ever there is a mass amount of free marketing places available.
 From Craigslist to networking events people are looking everywhere to find new services to use.
-TV is one of the last places people look for a service now.
+TV is one of the last places people look for service now.
 If you happen to have money ready to market, start with Google Adwords and Fiverr.com they give the best bang for your buck in most cases.

 - Build your own website